AlvFolgado/alvfolgado.github.io/page/5about.md

 Thank everyone to take the time to reach the blog and read the content.

-Love,cats,rebujito and Hack the planet!

 ***Legal Disclaimer*** : Everything in this blog, alongside with my Github, have only educational purposes.
-Publications/software are made using my personal time and is not related to my actual job.
+Publications/software are made using my personal resources.

 ## Contact